dspace-group/simphera-reference-architecture-azure/README.md

 * `subscriptionId`: The ID of the Azure subscription you want to deploy SIMPHERA to
 * `location`: The name of the Azure region you want to deploy SIMPHERA to
 * `infrastructurename`: The name of this infrastructure.
 This name will also be used as a prefix for various Azure resource groups.
+So please choose it carefully.
 * `licenseServerAdminPassword`: The password for the user `cluster` of the Windows VM used as the license server.
-* `simpheraInstances`: As mentioned before you can configure multiple instances of SIMPHERA.
+* `simpheraInstances`: As mentioned before you can configure multiple instances of SIMPHERA, such as _staging_ and _production_.
 This variable contains a map of these instances.
 Per instance you must set the following variables:
   * `name`: The name of the instance.
 This name will also be used as a prefix for various Azure resource groups.
   * `postgresqlAdminPassword`: The password for the user `dbuser` of the PostgreSQL server.